alistratov/bit-permutation/docs/classes/bit_permutation.md

 ```python
 BitPermutation.generate_involution(length: int)
 ```
-Generates a random involution permutation of a specified length.
-An involution is a permutation that is its own inverse, meaning that applying the permutation twice returns the original sequence.
+Generates a random involution permutation of the specified length.
+An involution is a permutation that is its own inverse, meaning applying the permutation twice returns the original sequence.

 #### from_lehmer_code
 ```python
 BitPermutation.from_lehmer_code(lehmer: Iterable)
 ```
-Creates a permutation from a Lehmer code.
-The Lehmer code is a sequence of integers described below in the [`as_lehmer_code()`](#as_lehmer_code) method.
+Creates a permutation from a Lehmer code, which is a sequence of integers.
+See the [`as_lehmer_code()`](#as_lehmer_code) method for more details.

 #### unpack
 ```python
 BitPermutation.unpack(number: int)
 ```
-Restores the permutation from the integer.
+Restores the permutation from a packed integer.
 The packed integer should be obtained using the [`pack()`](#pack) method.

 ### Properties
 #### len